H2e’s ambitions are to:

 H2e understands that electrolysis deployed at commercial scale can deliver Green hydrogen competitively today.

-H2e is well positioned to deliver success by establishing strong relationships with its customers who will ultimately become long term end consumers of hydrogen.
-After all, hydrogen cannot reach maturity through supply alone, demand is equally critical.
+H2e is well positioned to deliver success, having established strong relationships with the right stakeholders and end users in this nascent market.
+After all, production of renewable fuels cannot reach maturity through supply alone, demand is equally as critical.

 We know that commercial scale electrolysis can deliver low cost hydrogen today, not in years to come.